German submarine U-202: Sinking

-U-202 was detected by 'HF/DF' (radio detection equipment) of ships in the Second Support Group (headed by the British sloop HMS Starling commanded by Captain FJ Walker RN), when she transmitted a daily report at 9:30 am on the 1 June 1943.
+'HF/DF' (radio detection equipment) of ships in the Second Support Group, (headed by the British sloop HMS Starling commanded by Captain FJ Walker, RN), detected U-202 when she transmitted a daily report at 9:30 am on the 1 June 1943.
 On closing the range, Starling's lookout spotted the swirl of water where U-202 had just crash dived after identifying the approaching vessels as warships.
 Five minutes later, the U-boat was detected with ASDIC (sonar) and attacked with depth charges.
-Despite much evasive action and the use of submarine bubble targets to confuse the British sonar, the submarine could not shake off her pursuers.
-The six British warships eventually adopted the strategy of keeping the submarine moving, so as to use up her reserves of battery power.
-The expectation was that the submarine would surface after dark and attempt to escape at speed on the surface.
-U-202 surfaced just after midnight and was immediately engaged by the guns of the escort group.
-Starling closed to ram, but Walker decided at the last moment that the submarine was already beaten and turned aside, firing depth charges at a shallow setting from the port thrower as she passed by.
-The damaged submarine took 40 minutes to sink.
+Despite much evasive action and the use of submarine bubble targets to confuse the British sonar, the submarine failed to shake off her pursuers.

+The six British warships eventually adopted the tactic of keeping the U-boat moving, so as to use up her reserves of battery power.
+The expectation was that the U-boat would surface after dark and try to escape at speed on the surface.
+U-202 surfaced just after midnight, and the guns of the escort group immediately engaged her.
+Starling closed to ram her, but Walker decided at the last moment that the U-boat was already beaten.
+He turned Starling aside, firing depth charges at a shallow setting from the port thrower as she passed by.
+The damaged U-boat took 40 minutes to sink.

 It was a textbook attack that pleased Walker enough to signal 'splice the mainbrace' (issue rum) in celebration.